 Over the last twenty years, e-commerce has dramatically changed the way consumers spend their money and how and where they shop.
 The convenience of shopping online has gone on to transform the way the world functions, especially for trucking companies.
 This rapid growth of e-commerce has affected the trucking and freight industry in both negative and positive ways.
-Especially, it has placed pressure on the trucking industry to alter their playbooks, adjust their operations and adapt to ever-shrinking delivery windows.
+It has especially placed pressure on the trucking industry to alter their playbooks, adjust their operations and adapt to ever-shrinking delivery windows.

 Here are just a few of the challenges and opportunities the trucking industry faces today: